Nevada Eviction Notice Templates (8)

 Step 3 – Tenant’s Answer

-• Tenant’s Affidavit in Opposition to Summary Eviction Regarding Non-Payment of Rent (SAMPLE) – Must be filed within the initial seven-day notice period
+• Tenant’s Affidavit in Opposition to Summary Eviction Regarding Non-Payment of Rent (SAMPLE) – Must be filed within the initial seven-day notice period.

-• Tenant’s Affidavit in Opposition to Summary Eviction (Other than Non-Payment of Rent) (SAMPLE) – For lease violations and terminations
+• Tenant’s Affidavit in Opposition to Summary Eviction (Other than Non-Payment of Rent) (SAMPLE) – For lease violations and terminations.

-The landlord will need to file the following completed documents with the Local Justice Court in which the rental property is located:
+After the notice expires, the landlord will need to file a Complaint for Summary Eviction with the Justice Court in the district where the rental property is located after the notice expires.

 • Copies of all eviction notices served on the tenant

-• An original Affidavit of Service and proof of mailing (if applicable)
+• Proof of mailing (if applicable)

 • A copy of the written lease agreement (if any)